After working for three years in MNC, I (Vishnu) finally came to the United States.

 I got a good salary increase and promotion; life was settled without any hurdles.
-But deep inside, I still had a dream to study in the US, which was not allowing me to concentrate on my day job, which was luxurious life (believe me, it was luxurious because, after my promotion, I got a hefty bonus with flexible work time).
+But deep inside, I still had a dream to study in the US.

-I finally made the decision to study in America and acquire knowledge, which would fulfill my dream.
+I finally decided to study in America and acquire knowledge, which would fulfill my dream.

-I did just enough on both of the tests and got accepted into all of the five universities I applied to.
+I did just enough on both tests and got accepted into all of the five universities I applied to.

 Impact of Working Experience

 The visa officer asked just two questions, which university and where I worked.
-After listing the company name, he approved my visa.
+Then, after listing the company name, he approved my visa.

-I enrolled in a MIS program.
+I enrolled in an MIS program.
 After arriving at the campus, I contacted my Dean with hopes of getting a scholarship or any other assistance due to my previous work experience.

 There was a special scholarship for students pursuing MIS at my university.
 Unfortunately, they have not offered it for over three years due to insufficient funds.
 Luckily, the Dean said that they were offering this specific scholarship from this semester.

 So, I applied for the scholarship by writing a personal essay, including my primary goals.